Information on services and costs of financial products

 Are you a financial adviser, mediator, or agent?
 You have a duty of care for your customers (in Dutch).
 For example, you have to:

-• regularly check if your product still fits your client’s situation
+- regularly check if your product still fits your client’s situation

-You may only sell financial products that benefit your customer.
 In case of abuse AFM can intervene and impose sanctions.

-• make sure your clients understand their own situation
+- make sure your clients understand their own situation

-• give your clients information about the results and offer possible chances for improvement, if there are any
+- give your clients information about the results and offer possible chances for improvement, if there are any

-• offer your clients the choice to either end, change, or continue their policy
+- offer your clients the choice to either end, change, or continue their policy

 Offering loans

-Do you offer loans (credit)?
+Do you offer loans (credit)(in Dutch)?
 You must inform your clients about the credit conditions and costs before concluding the credit agreement.
 Your client can still cancel the credit agreement without stating reasons within 14 days.
 Your client may also cancel the agreement if you included a condition in the agreement that you did not mention in advance.

 Offering mortgages

 Do you offer mortgages?
-You must offer clear information.
+You must offer clear information and appropriate advice (in Dutch).
 For example, you have to explain the structure of the variable interest rate to your client.
 You must do this before concluding the mortgage.
-If the fixed-interest period is set to expire, you must make a new offer at least 3 months in advance.
+Providing appropriate advice means, among other things, that you must assess whether the mortgage is suitable and sound for the customer.

 Comparison document and ban on commissions

 Do you give advice about, or do you sell financial products that are subject to the ban on commissions?
 You have to provide a comparison document (Vergelijkingskaart in Dutch) to your clients.
 With this document consumers can easily compare services and costs.
-The comparison document replaces the service provision document DVD (Dienstverleningsdocument).

 Prospectus

 Do you want to offer transferable securities, such as shares and bonds, to the public?
 Or do you want to trade them on a regulated market?
 In most cases you will have to publish a prospectus.
 Your prospectus will set out the terms of the issue.
-The prospectus needs to be approved by the AFM.
+The prospectus has to be approved by the AFM.